-You put some trust in me by clicking a sensational headline I wrote.
-In return let me cut to the chase because your time is important.
-Over 80% of the top million websites either don't have a secure HTTPS website or they have one and don't force all their traffic to use it.
+Over 80% of the top million websites either don't have a secure HTTPS website or they have one and aren't properly using it.
 This can cripple your business, even if you're not doing any financial transactions.

 For the sake of abbreviate, there are two types of websites I want to talk about - HTTP and HTTPS.
 HTTPS websites often have a combination of green text in the browser's address bar and a padlock next to the website address.
 An HTTP site will have none of that.